hungnguyen311299/hungnguyen311299.github.io/_pages/about.md

 - **How can these priors constrain the learnt representations under limited data?** With a sparse set of labelled inputs, the learnt representations tend to be inadequately controlled, leading to subpar performances.
 However, working in low-data regime provides the benefits of shorter training time and cheaper annotation costs.
 The key idea is that the priors above, coupled with DSP concepts, can guide the model toward learning compact and structured representations that enhance robustness and efficiency, despite relying only on sparse inputs.

 ## News

+\[10/2025\] Received a fully-funded scholarship for PhD studies in computer vision.

 \[09/2025\] Two papers ([paper 1](https://arxiv.org/abs/2507.15690), [paper 2](https://arxiv.org/abs/2507.16114)) are accepted to [the 2025 VCIP conference](https://vcip2025.itec.aau.at/).